josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 The key thing to understand about a hybrid application is that every element in the DOM is owned by exactly one of the two frameworks.
 The other framework ignores it.
-If an element is owned by AngularJS, Angular treats it as if it didn't exist, and vice versa.
+If an element is owned by AngularJS, Angular treats it as if it did not exist, and vice versa.

 So normally a hybrid application begins life as an AngularJS application, and it is AngularJS that processes the root template, for example, the index.html.
 Angular then steps into the picture when an Angular component is used somewhere in an AngularJS template.